What’s new in The Sewing Studio for this month?

 Shirred Summer Dress For Children

 A style that’s not only comfy to wear, it’s super cute too.
-This gorgeous dress makes a easy sewing project that your daughter or granddaughter will just love to wear!
+This gorgeous dress makes a easy sewing project that your daughter, granddaughter or any little girl will just love to wear!

 This cute little dress is made up of two rectangles for the dress and four rectangles for the straps.
 The shirring elastic provides the shape.
 It is important that you use a lightweight cotton lawn or something similar.
 We have used Blue Berry Cluster Cotton Lawn to make up our sample.
 You’ll be spoilt for choice, we have some lovely new cotton lawn fabrics available at the moment.
 Browse the full collection here.